-In addition to the transfer credit guidelines outlined in the Berkeley College 2020-2021 Undergraduate Catalog, students enrolled in the Surgical Processing Technician (SPT) program who wish to have credits considered for transfer must note the following:
+In addition to the transfer credit guidelines outlined in the Berkeley College 2021-2022 Undergraduate Catalog, students enrolled in the Surgical Processing Technician (SPT) program who wish to have credits considered for transfer must note the following:

-- A grade of C+ or higher is required for all SPT and SCI transfer credits, and the credits must have been earned within the last 10 years. - Courses that contain clinical or laboratory credits are not eligible for transfer credit due to the affective and psychomotor learning domains covered in clinical and laboratory experiences.
+- A grade of C+ or higher is required for all SCI transfer credits, and the credits must have been earned within the last 10 years. - A grade of C+ or higher is required for all Surgical Processing Technician transfer credits, provided the surgical processing technician courses do not contain a clinical and/or laboratory component; and the surgical processing technician courses must have been completed within the last five years. - Courses that contain clinical or laboratory credits are not eligible for transfer credit due to the affective and psychomotor learning domains covered in clinical and laboratory experiences.